 Osprey identification

-Juveniles are similar to adults, but have lighter brown upper parts with feathers edged in pale buff colour.
+Juveniles are similar to adults, but have lighter brown upper parts with feathers edged in a pale buff colour.